akash425/zenner/README.md

 1. **MongoDB Connection Errors**: Verify your `MONGO_URI` in the `.env` file
 2. **CSV File Not Found**: Ensure the CSV file path in `config.ini` is correct
 3. **Permission Errors**: Check file permissions for `data/` and `logs/` directories
-4. **Port Conflicts**: Ensure port 5000 is available for the API service
+4. **Port Conflicts**:
+   - Ensure port 5000 is available for the API service
+   - Ensure port 3000 is available for the UI service
+5. **UI Service Not Loading**:
+   - Check if the API service is running and accessible
+   - Verify `REACT_APP_API_BASE_URL` environment variable if running UI separately
+   - Check browser console for CORS or network errors
+6. **API Not Responding**: Check service health and logs for errors

 ### Check Logs